For many doctors, launching your own medical practice is a lifelong aspiration. But it's no small task.

 Life insurance can provide the funds needed to pay off your debts and obligations if you pass away.
 If you have partners, you may want to consider a life insurance funded buy-sell agreement.
 This is a strategy that enables your partners to buy out your share of the business from your estate if you die unexpectedly.

-Physicians disability insurance can provide the needed income to keep you from falling behind on your mortgage or car payments, racking up more debt, or being forced to find other sources for needed cash.
+Physician disability insurance can provide the needed income to keep you from falling behind on your mortgage or car payments, racking up more debt, or being forced to find other sources for needed cash.

-If you have business or medical practice loan, your lender may require this type of insurance coverage.
+If you have a business or medical practice loan, your lender may require this type of insurance coverage.
 Lenders do not forgive business loans just because an owner is unable to work.
 But they also need to protect their capital investment and ensure they receive loan repayments if you can’t work.

 Much of the following information comes from sbalenders.com.
 The website focuses on SBA lenders and ranks them by region and industry.

 Bank of America is one of the country’s largest banks, with operations in all 50 states, the District of Columbia, the U.S. Virgin Islands, and Puerto Rico.

 Bank of America offers 100 percent financing on practice loans up to $5 million.
 You can use funds to start, expand, or acquire a practice.
 The bank also makes loans to purchase office space, buy equipment, or consolidate debt.